risebox/risebox-brain/README.md

 ssh 192.x.x.x -l root
 ```

-  by default no home for root user, so create one :
+  by default no home for root user, so create one and assign it to RISEBOX_HOME var:
 ```
 cd /home
 sudo mkdir risebox
+export RISEBOX_HOME=/home/risebox
 ```

 1. Network